 Thus, I always ask writers to learn about how to ‘sell’ both themselves and their works.
 They also need to learn how to develop themselves into a brand (self-branding).

 How does Windy-the-Editor influence Windy-the-Writer, and vice versa?

 Windy: Hahaha.
 This is a bit hard to explain, but have you ever heard this sentence: you can write badly, but you need to edit your writing well?

 I have this mindset.
-To edit well, of course you need to know about a good writing, right?
+To edit well, of course, you need to know about good writing, right?
 So, when I write, I just write.
 I push the “off” button on my mind as an editor.
 When I finish my writing, I will read it again.
 This is the time when I turn on my editor’s brain.
 I try to see what is not working in my script and what’s working.
 Then I edit and revise it.

 My knowledge as an editor helps me to see my script more clearly and objectively.